Super Pac-Man: Reception

-Upon release in 1982, Bally Midway projected that the game would sell about 10,000 to 15,000 arcade units in the United States.
+Upon the game's release in 1982, Bally Midway projected that it would sell about 10,000 to 15,000 arcade units in the United States.
 By May 1983, it was the top-earning arcade game of the month.

 Arcade Express rated the arcade game 8 out of 10, stating that the "newly-designed maze features keys, locked doors, and Super Energy Dots, making it the latest thrill for gobbler-lovers."
-The review also praises the ability to increase Pac-Man's size with the "Super Dots" as well as the "Super-Speed" button that increases his movement speed.

-Iwatani himself was critical on the game, criticizing how big Pac-Man was while in Super form and also calling it overall boring.
+Iwatani was critical of the game, criticizing Pac-Man's enlarged size in Super form and calling the game boring.

 Ports

 Ports for the PV-2000 and the Sord M5 were released in Japan under the titles Mr. Packn and Power Pac, respectively.
 The game was ported to the Commodore 64 in 1988, followed by IBM PC and MS-DOS in 1989.
 Ports for the Atari 5200 and the Atari 8-bit computers were finished in 1984, but not released.

 The game was also available on the Game Boy Color with the release of Ms. Pac-Man: Special Color Edition in 1999.